What to Read Before You Invest

 If you want to invest in stocks, but you’re not confident in picking individual companies, no problem.
-Exchange-traded funds (ETFs) are a great investment opportunity to own stocks without having to pick them individually.
+Exchange-traded funds (ETFs) are a great investment opportunity to gain exposure to stocks without having to pick them individually.
 Instead, they use a “basket” approach.

 Your investment in an ETF is actually an investment in a collection of companies, often with a theme.
 For example, an airline ETF may hold shares of 12 companies all specific to the airline field.
 Or a growth stock-investing ETF may have 30 companies across sectors with the very best growth prospects.
-You can even invest in REIT ETFs.
+Nowadays there are ETFs for almost every industry and theme.
 Investing in an ETF means getting fractional shares of each company through the fund vehicle.
-You have to pick only the market, strategy or sector you want to invest in, not the individual stocks.
+You only pick the market, strategy or sector you want to invest in, not the individual stocks.

 ETFs are also incredibly cost- and tax-efficient.
 Most have very low fees – and some are even free.
-Although ETFs also offer more speculative inverse and leveraged options, in general, they can be a wonderful way to hedge and are great for people with moderate risk tolerance.
-You can learn more about the innovative world of ETFs from Investment U’s ETF Expert Nicholas Vardy.
+Although ETFs also offer more speculative inverse and leveraged options, in general, they can be a wonderful way to hedge and are great investing opportunities for people with moderate risk tolerance.

 Fixed income investments are predictable, making them popular among investors with low risk tolerance.
 Buying a bond with a 3% interest rate and a 10-year maturity date is about as straightforward as it gets in the investing world.
-With these types of investment opportunities, you sacrifice big gains for stability.
+With these investment opportunities, you sacrifice big gains for low risk.
 Often, they’re part of a larger asset allocation strategy and a great way to tamp down overall risk.

 The downside to most fixed income investments is illiquidity.
 Investing in bonds and money market accounts means you can’t access your money without penalty until the maturity date.
-The good news is fixed income investments come in a broad range of vesting periods – anywhere from a month or two to a decade or more.
+The good news is fixed income investments come in a broad range of vesting periods – anywhere from a month to a decade or more.